wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \vspace*{3\baselineskip}

 Through  recent research, we have come a long way in understanding the evolutionary relationship among orders and families  of flowering plants.
-Fig 4.1 is a phylogeny of flowering plants (a tree showing how flowering plant families are related to one another).
+The figure shows a phylogeny of flowering plants (a tree showing how flowering plant orders are related to one another).
  In addition, we have data on the diversity of flowering plant families and their main mode of pollination, dispersal mode, and life histories (Table 4.1).